 - Lower Accommodation Costs: During the summer season, the demand for lodging is less, which leads to lower prices for accommodation.
 Which is advantageous for trekkers with a limited budget.

 - Clear Skies and Mountain Views: Winter days offer clear skies, providing stunning views of snow-capped peaks like Annapurna and Machhapuchhre, making the trek more rewarding for photographers.

-- Fewer Crowd: As the winter season is off-season for trekking in Annapurna base camp, there are very limited people who trek in Summer.
+- Fewer Crowd: As the winter season is off-season for trekking in Annapurna base camp, some very limited people trek in Summer.
 Which makes the region perfect for peaceful and private trekking with fewer crowds.

 - Sense of Achievement: Completing the Annapurna Base Camp trek during the winter season gives you a great sense of achievement.
 It’s a memory you’ll remember forever.

 - Limited Accommodation Availability: Due to the high number of trekkers, finding suitable accommodation on the route can be challenging during spring.

 - Unpredictable Weather: Spring weather is unpredictable, with sudden changes like rain and occasional snowfall at higher altitudes during the move from winter to summer.

 - Higher Prices: With increased demand during the peak season, prices for accommodations, food, and other services can be higher compared to the off-season.
 Which increases Annapurna Base Camp’s difficulty.

 - Crowded routes: Autumn in the Annapurna region is ideal for trekking.
 That’s why it is crowded during this season.
 This may lead to crowded in some parts of the route and make it challenging to find accommodation.